Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/assessments/presentation-slides/_index.md

 title: 'NCIT assessment: Presentation Slides'
 ---

-Submit the final version of your presentation slides from your "design thinking sprint" (DTS) or your "make us better" (MUB) sprint using [THIS TEMPLATE](https://docs.google.com/document/d/1Es5NbaEsU7rWwRZej-KSvW9Ng8LJUgKT/edit?usp=share_link&ouid=106698657596806218419&rtpof=true&sd=true)to fulfill the presentation requirements.
+Submit the final version of your presentation slides from your "design thinking sprint" (DTS) or your "make us better" (MUB) sprint using [THIS TEMPLATE](https://docs.google.com/document/d/1Es5NbaEsU7rWwRZej-KSvW9Ng8LJUgKT/edit?usp=share_link&ouid=106698657596806218419&rtpof=true&sd=true) to fulfill the presentation requirements.

 If you did not attend the above or no longer have access to your project you will need to conduct research on game design.